 To make our intentions clear, create a unique constraint when data integrity is the objective.
 This makes the objective of the index very clear.
 In either case, data is validated in the same manner, and the query optimizer does not differentiate between a unique index created by a unique constraint or manually created.

 When SQL Server uses Indexes?

 - SQL Server uses indexes of a table provided the select or update or delete statement contained “WHERE” condition in them and moreover the where condition column must be an indexed column.

 - If the select statement contains an “ORDER BY” clause also indexes will use.

 NOTE: When SQL Server is searching for information under the database first it verifies the best execution plan for retrieving the data and uses that plan which can be either a full-page scan and index scan also.

 When should we create indexes on a table?

 - We need to create an index on a table column provided those columns are frequently used in where condition or order by clause.

-- It is not advised creating an index on each and every column because a number of indexes can degrade the performance of database also because every modification we make on the data should be reflected into all the index tables.
+- It is not advised creating an index on each and every column because a number of indexes can degrade the performance of the database also because every modification we make on the data should be reflected in all the index tables.

 What is a Covering query?